 - Lump or swelling in the testicle

 Most often, the first symptom of testicular cancer is a lump on the testicle, or the testicle becomes swollen or larger.
-(It’s normal for one testicle to be slightly larger than the other, and for one to hang lower than the other.)
-Some testicular tumors might cause pain, but most of the time they do not.
-Men with testicular cancer can also have a feeling of heaviness or aching in the lower abdomen or scrotum.
+(It’s normal for one testicle to be slightly larger than the other and for one to hang lower than the other.)
+Some testicular tumors might cause pain, but most of the time, they do not.
+Men with testicular cancer can also feel heaviness or aching in the lower abdomen or scrotum.

 - Breast growth or soreness

 In rare cases, germ cell tumors can make breasts grow or become sore.
 This occurs because certain germ cell tumors secrete high levels of a hormone called human chorionic gonadotropin (HCG), which stimulates breast development.

 Some Leydig cell tumors can make estrogens (female sex hormones), which can cause breast growth or loss of sexual desire.

 - Early puberty in boys

 Some Leydig cell tumors can make androgens (male sex hormones).
 Androgen-producing tumors may not cause specific symptoms in men, but in boys, they can cause signs of puberty at an abnormally early age, such as a deepening voice and facial and body hair growth.